-For 2014, we provided our named executive officers with certain other executive perquisites and personal benefits, which we use to attract and retain our executive talent.
+For 2015, we provided our named executive officers with certain other executive perquisites and personal benefits, which we use to attract and retain our executive talent.
 These perquisites and personal benefits included a \$11,400 automobile allowance for each of Messrs.
-Saunders, Hanson, Streff, and Durbin, employer matching contributions to a 401(k) account for each of Messrs.
-Saunders, Hanson, Durbin, Streff, and Ms. Roman, rollover of accrued vacation value to a health savings account for each of Messrs.
-Saunders and Hanson, personal use of company-owned or company-leased aircraft for each of Messrs.
-Saunders and Hanson, personal trainer expenses for each of Messrs.
-Saunders, Hanson, and Durbin, company-paid life insurance premiums for the benefit of Mr. Hanson, and employer matching contributions to a health savings account for each of Messrs.
-Saunders, Hanson, Durbin, and Ms. Roman.
-For more information about these perquisites and personal benefits, see the "2014 Summary Compensation Table" and its related footnotes below.
+Saunders, Hanson, and Durbin, employer matching contributions to a 401(k) account for each of Messrs.
+Saunders, Hanson, and Ms. Roman, rollover of accrued vacation value to a health savings account for each of Messrs.
+Saunders and Hanson, personal use of Company-owned or Company-leased aircraft for each of Messrs.
+Saunders and Hanson, Company-paid life insurance premiums for the benefit of Mr. Hanson, and employer matching contributions to a health savings account for each of Messrs.
+Saunders, Saunders, Hanson, and Durbin, and Ms. Roman.
+For more information about these perquisites and personal benefits, see the "2015 Summary Compensation Table" and its related footnotes below.

-In 2011 we adopted a company policy applicable to business and personal use of company-owned, leased or chartered aircraft, which we refer to as company aircraft for purposes of describing this policy.
-Under this policy, Mr. Saunders' use of company aircraft is subject to approval by the Lead Director.
-Use of company aircraft by the other named executive officers is subject to approval by Mr. Saunders and is subject to the terms of the policy.
+In 2011 we adopted a Company policy applicable to business and personal use of Company-owned, leased or chartered aircraft, which we refer to as Company aircraft for purposes of describing this policy.
+Under this policy, Mr. Saunders' use of Company aircraft is subject to approval by the Lead Director.
+Use of Company aircraft by the other named executive officers is subject to approval by Mr. Saunders and is subject to the terms of the policy.
 Company aircraft or personal aircraft may be used by the named executive officers (except Mr. Saunders) for commuting if approved by Mr. Saunders and by Mr. Saunders subject to approval by the Lead Director.
-Under the policy, spousal or significant other travel may be permitted on company aircraft, in which case Mr. Saunders or the board may approve reimbursement of the spouse or significant other's travel expenses and may approve a tax gross-up for the respective named executive officer with respect to any compensation resulting from such travel.
+Under the policy, spousal or significant other travel may be permitted on Company aircraft, in which case Mr. Saunders or the board may approve reimbursement of the spouse or significant other's travel expenses and may approve a tax gross-up for the respective named executive officer with respect to any compensation resulting from such travel.